samunruh86/purvanti/admin/explainers/cart_overview.md

 Constraints & notes
 -------------------
 - Static site only; no real checkout.
-All submissions go to `FORM_ENDPOINT` with an action payload.
+All submissions go to `GCS_ENDPOINT` with an action payload.
 - No search/account icons in nav; cart is the sole header action.
 - Category grids capped at 4 columns; toolbar hidden.